halogenjs/model/Readme.md

   // using chaining...
   expect( model.get("test").at(0).get("name") ).to.equal("one"); // TRUE

-  // or using dot notation and very basic indexing for collections... expect( model.get("test[0].name") ).to.equal("one"); // TRUE
+  // or using dot notation and indexed access notiation... expect( model.get("test[0].name") ).to.equal("one"); // TRUE

   // arrays of objects automatically get all the power of Backbone collections...